stevebob/gridbugs/src/posts/modifying-entity-component-system-for-turn-based-games.md

 In a real-time
 game, you must constantly re-render the scene so the player can see changes to the game's state.
-At any point, the player may press button, and the game state must update immediately.
+At any point, the player may press a button, and the game state must update immediately.
 Physics is constantly being enforced, non-player characters are constantly determining what to do next, animations are always being played.